tc39/proposal-smart-pipelines/readme.md

 > space and…comments are discarded and do not appear in the stream of input
 > elements for the syntactic grammar.

-The _Punctuators_ production is defined in [ES punctuators][].
+The _Punctuators_ production is defined in [ECMAScript Punctuators][].
 This production would be changed from this:

 ```
 Punctuator :: one of